mikeyjkmo/whatdov2/README.md

 # WhatDo?
 (V2)

 WhatDo is an app that helps to prioritise the things you need to do.
-It uses a weighted shorted-processing time algorithm.
+At any given time, it will provide you with the **single most important task** you should be doing right now.
+It does this using a weighted shorted-processing time algorithm.

 Features supported:
 * Tasks can be made dependent on other tasks